hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 in the Local feed.
 You will be able to federate with other instances normally.

+Delete Post is what it sounds like - we can delete the reported posts and associated media (if that media is uploaded to Hachyderm).

+We do not typically Limit accounts or Delete Posts.
+We have a couple of reasons for this:

+* We do not want the moderation process to be passive; essentially, if you acted in a way that required intervention we want to see that you are willing and able to rectify the situation without further intervention.
-We do not typically Limit accounts.
-The reason for this is we do notwant the moderation process to be passive or go on without resolution.
-In general, we will use one of the other actions and communicate what we'd need from you in an appeal process to reinstate normal functioning of your account.
+* In the case of Limit in particular, we do not want the process to to go on without resolution.

+This means that, in general, we will use one of the other actions and communicate what we'd need from you in an appeal process to reinstate normal functioning of your account.

+## Reminder: not all moderation action is visible

+Of the above actions, the only moderation actions that are visible are if a moderator deletes a post or suspends an account.
+When an issue is closed without action or when a user is warned, frozen, or limited, the action is not visible to the reporting user or other users.

 ## The Appeals Process